A matching decoder for bivariate bicycle codes: Introduction

-We benchmark the performance of our decoder, termed \textit{symatch}, on the gross code family~\cite{Bravyi2024high}, generalized toric codes~\cite{Liang_2025,Pecorari_2025high,aydin2025cyclichypergraphproductcode}, and directional codes~\cite{geher2025directional}.
-Our results are displayed in \cref{fig:codecappl}.
+We benchmark the performance of our decoder, termed \textit{symatch}, on the gross code family~\cite{Bravyi2024high}, generalized toric codes~\cite{Liang_2025,Pecorari_2025high,aydin2025cyclichypergraphproductcode}, and directional codes~\cite{geher2025directional} under the code-capacity and phenomenological noise models. \cref{fig:codecappl} displays our code-capacity results.
 For a subset of these codes, our base decoder is distance preserving, demonstrating the first successful matching-based correction strategy for BB codes.
 However, for specific instances, we find that bare matching can fail for errors of weight $w\ll d/2$, where $d$ is the code distance.
-We attribute this to the fact that stabilizers of practical BB codes, such as the gross code, are supported over a region whose size is commensurate with the total size of the lattice.
+We attribute this to the fact that stabilizers of practical BB codes, such as the gross code, have geometrically large support on the lattice.
 This means that a matching subroutine may choose low-weight incorrect paths.
 Additionally, matching on a symmetry ignores some syndrome information.

 We therefore introduce new subroutines to improve the logical failure rate of our matching decoder.
 We call the first of these \textit{over-matching}.
 As we show, we can use consistency conditions between an overcomplete set of code symmetries to identify incorrect matching results.
 Second, we consider the use of efficient classical decoders to correct certain types of heralded low-weight error configurations.
 Finally, we augment our matching subroutines with \textit{belief propagation}, i.e., use belief-matching~\cite{Higgott2023improved}.
 We find that this improves logical failure rates by furnishing matching subroutines with syndrome information not considered within a symmetry~\footnote{A similar idea has been used in the context of fracton codes in Ref.~\cite{SchwartzmanNowik2025generalizing}}.
 The use of these additional subroutines enables correction of a significant majority of the failures due to low-weight errors.
 Consequently, our best decoder variants are competitive with current state-of-the art methods~\cite{Roffe_2020,beni2025tesseractsearchbaseddecoderquantum}, with reduced time complexity.